equating1729/mini_goe/Readme.md

 ### The "smart answer" logic (`ml/rag/rag.py`)

-The RAG layer doesn't just blindly search articles — it triages every question first:
+The RAG layer doesn't just blindly search articles, it triages every question first:

-1. **Is it a real-time question?** (price, weather, "latest", "today", crypto, exchange rate) → skip the article DB, hit a live API (gold-api.com, CoinGecko, Open-Meteo, exchangerate-api.com) or a DuckDuckGo lookup, then let Groq phrase the final answer.
-2. **Otherwise, search DB** for the most relevant ingested articles (filtered by domain if one is selected), and check if they're actually relevant to the question.
+1. **Search DB** for the most relevant ingested articles (filtered by domain if one is selected), and check if they're actually relevant to the question.
 3. **If relevant articles are found** → build a context prompt with a domain-specific analyst persona and ask Groq to answer using only those articles.
 4. **If nothing relevant is found** → try one more live internet search.
 5. **If it's a general-knowledge question** (what is / who is / define / explain) → answer straight from the LLM's own knowledge, labelled as such.